-Appeals of review decisions: Declined proposals may be submit ed to future competitions without prejudice.
+Appeals of review decisions: Declined proposals may be submitted to future competitions without prejudice.
 An appeal regarding the funding decision of a grant application may be made only on the basis of an alleged error in, or deviation from, a stated procedure (e.g., undeclared reviewer conflict of interest or mishandling of an application).
 The period open for the appeal process is within 30 days of receipt of the application evaluation from the Program.
 Before submitting appeals, applicants are encouraged to talk about their concerns informally with the appropriate Program Officer or the Program Director.
-Final decisions on application funding appeals will be made by the Vice President of Research and Graduate Studies, University of California, Office of the President.
-The full appeals policy can be found in the Grants Administration Manual.
+Final decisions on application funding appeals will be made by the Vice President of Research and Innovation, University of California, Office of the President.